Sandwich is another Cinque Port town that has found itself silted up and nowadays lays some 4 1/2 miles from the sea.

 Long-term berthing is available here, with decent discounts available for persons living locally.

-Shortstay visitors are charged at £14.00 per day and instructions on who and where to pay this can be found on the noticeboard on the Quay!
+Shortstay visitors are charged at £10.00 per day and if staying a bit longer you can get a week for the price of five days; instructions on who and where to pay this can be found on the noticeboard on the Quay!
+In 2021 they will be charging £20 for an overnight stay.

 Not a lot for the boat on the Town Quay.
 Water may be obtainable.
 Toilets and showers are now available daytimes.
 Boatyard facilities are available at Sandwich Marina just outside the town.